BredOS/images/README.md

 ### Recompiling the kernel
-The kernel recompilation method is the traditional way to add support for a new device.
+The kernel recompilation method is the traditional way to perform changes at the device tree.

 Steps:
 1. Clone the kernel source code from the [BredOS kernel repository](https://github.com/BredOS/linux-rockchip) and make the necessary changes.

 2. Build the kernel with makepkg:
-    - Fork [sbc-pkgbuilds](https://github.com/BredOS/sbc-pkgbuilds/tree/main) and go to linux-rockchip-rkr3.
+    - Fork [sbc-pkgbuilds](https://github.com/BredOS/sbc-pkgbuilds/tree/main) and change into the directory that holds the kernel
     - Run `makepkg -sr` to pull the kernel source code from the [BredOS kernel repository](https://github.com/BredOS/linux-rockchip), which is saved in `linux-rockchip-rkr3/src/linux-rockchip`.
     - Make the necessary changes in `linux-rockchip-rkr3/src/linux-rockchip`.
     - Note that your changes won't get saved if you remove the directory.